bronson/SublimeTextSettings/Packages/RubyTest/README.md

 -------------------
 Below features can be enabled by editing `RubyTest.sublime-settings`

-- Save on Run - if enabled then files will be automatically saved when running the test `"save_on_run": true`
+- Save on Run - if enabled then all files will be automatically saved before running the test `"save_on_run": true`

 - Use Scratch  - test output in new tab